siddhartha-gadgil/DeptWeb/_seminars/mahato.md

 ---
 title: >
-  Upscaling of a System of Semilinear Diffusion Reaction Equations in a Heterogeneous Medium: MultiScale Modeling and Periodic Homogenization.
+  Upscaling of a System of Semilinear Diffusion Reaction Equations in a Heterogeneous Medium: MultiScale Modeling and Periodic Homogenization
-speaker: Harishankar Mahato
+speaker: Harishankar Mahato (University of Georgia, USA)
 date: 2017-01-10
+time: 11am
+venue: LH-1, Mathematics Department
 ---

 **Abstract:**